hapijs/hapi/Readme.md

 // Create a server with a host and port var server = new Hapi.Server('localhost', 8000);

-// Define route 1 using config
+// Define route 1 using handler
 handler: function (request) {

     request.reply({ correctUseOfHandler: 'Using handler works!' });